AmadeusITGroup/PyDataIO/README.md

 - Open to make use of python ML models ecosystem (sklearn, xgboost, pytorch...)

 ## Getting Started
-To get started with Data I/O, please refer to the [documentation][gettingstarted] for installation instructions, usage examples, and API references.
+To get started with PyData I/O, please refer to the [documentation][gettingstarted] for installation instructions, usage examples, and API references.

 ## Issues and Support
 If you encounter any issues or require support, please create a new issue on the [GitHub repository][issues].